kolavennusai2006-cpu/CityPulse/README.md

    ↓
 Recovery

-This demonstrates the core intelligence pipeline without requiring every real-world civic feed to be available during the hackathon.
+This demonstrates how CityPulse can detect, investigate, explain, simulate, and replay a developing civic disruption.

-Real-World Data Integration
+🌍 Real-World Data Integration

-The architecture is designed to support verified external civic sources.
+The architecture is designed to support verified external civic sources for:

-Potential integration categories include:

 Weather
 Disaster Alerts